Fraud Alert - AI Voice Scams a Serious Threat

 While scammers often spoof email addresses to trick consumers into sending money to help a friend or family member, AI allows them to employ the same tactics to phone calls.
 Through a method called voice cloning or a deepfake scam, a criminal uses AI to mimic someone’s voice from a very small audio sample.

 These fraudsters may call you, claiming to be a family member, and try to trick you into believing there was an emergency that requires an urgent transfer of funds.
-Scammers may also try to impersonate your boss and ask you to wire money for a rush project or claim to be a kidnapper demanding you pay a ransom.
+Some of those emergency messages are: ‘Help, I was in a car accident;' 'the police found drugs in the car;', and 'I need money to post bail.'

 To help prevent such scams, TruBank is sharing five tips on how you can protect yourself and others.

-1. Don’t panic.
+- Don’t panic.
 Scammers prey on your emotions.
 If you think a loved one is in danger, you’re more likely to act quickly without questioning the validity of the situation.
 Before you act, take a step back and think about the request that is being made.
 Contact the loved one personally before acting to verify the situation.
+If the impersonator tells you not to contact anyone, that is a large red flag it is an actual scam.

 If you receive a suspicious phone call from someone impersonating someone you know, report it to the Federal Trade Commission immediately at https://reportfraud.ftc.gov or by calling 1-877-382-4357.
 You should let friends and family know you received the call, so they can be on alert for suspicious calls as well.